 While in Week view, you can scroll backward or forward by swiping left or right.
 You can adjust the number of days shown by pinching horizontally, and the number of hours shown by pinching vertically.
-You can also change the default number of days shown per week in Settings > View Preferences > Days in Week View.
+You can also change the default number of days shown per week in Settings > View Settings > Days in Week View.

 Month view displays one month of your calendar by default (with the option to redefine “month” as any period from 2–8 weeks).

 While in Month view, you can scroll backward or forward by swiping down or up.
 You can adjust the number of weeks shown by pinching vertically.
-You can also change the number of weeks shown per month in Settings > View Preferences > Weeks in Month View.
+You can also change the number of weeks shown per month in Settings > View Settings > Weeks in Month View.

 Since the display of individual events in this view might be quite small, you can tap a day to display an accordion with all that day’s individual events; tap an event in the accordion to see its details.